wix/stylable/docs/guides/stylable-component-library.md

 ## Theme

 Our library can offer multiple theme files that will render it with different look an feel.
-A theme imports the `project.st.css` file as [theme](../references/theme.md) to override variables and variants and classes the library offer.
+A theme imports the `project.st.css` file as [theme](../references/theme.md) to override variables, variants and classes the library offer.

 In the following code we are describing a theme file customizing out library:
 * override `color1` and `color2`